vygr/ChrysaLisp/STATUS.md

 the code.
 Not finished yet, but going to move onto other issues for a while, come back to this later to add the fully playable game.

+Added (set-field) and removed several field setting and getting native functions with simple Lisp bindings.

 ------

 Sequenced message streams now available from Lisp apps !
 Chess demo shows how